 A Bit About Me

-My name is Tara Hissen and I am a 4x certified nutritional health coach and top macro-nutrient expert to ambitious and high-achieving women.
+My name is Tara Hissen and I am a certified nutritionist, health & life coach and top macro-nutrient expert to ambitious and high-achieving women.

 I know what it’s like to feel like you need to kill yourself in the gym daily and not get results.
 That used to be me.
 But then I discovered that there is so much more out there than trendy diets and broken promises.
 I’ve learned a proven method to help women, like you, overcome mindset blocks, build confidence and transform your life.
 And I can help you get there too.

-My superpower is helping women like you achieve mental, physical, and lifestyle breakthroughs across three key areas:
+My superpower is helping women like you achieve mental, physical, and lifestyle breakthroughs across four key areas:

 Are you ready to take these areas of your life to the next level?
 Let's connect and work together!